 Use a large pot (I use my Dutch oven for everything) to combine chicken broth through rice wine vinegar.
 Simmer over medium or low-medium heat for 20 minutes.

-Add noodles, return to a simmer, and cook for 5 minutes or until noodles are tender.
+Add noodles to the simmering broth, return to a simmer, and cook 4-5 minutes or until noodles are tender.

 Add cooked, chopped chicken and wait one minute for the chicken to warm through.